Sherlock Holmes is the world’s most popular detective and one of the best-loved literary creations of all time.

 Join us for The Real Sherlock Holmes Walking Tour around the beautiful city of Edinburgh and let our very own Holmes help you to…

-• LEARN about how as a young medical student in Edinburgh, Conan Doyle was to meet the man who would inspire the idea of a completely new type of fictional detective.
+• LEARN about how as a young medical student in Edinburgh, Arthur Conan Doyle was to meet the man who would inspire the idea of a completely new type of fictional detective.

 • WALK the streets of historic Edinburgh and discover the hidden history and forgotten places where the Holmes legend really began – places unseen by most visitors and fans.